fxnn/faccia-spec/README.md

   currently describe interaction/integration between multiple interfaces.
   It is also not possible to enrich the description, i.e. with presentation information.
-  Moreover, Personal Information Supply aims to use the pipes and filters approach, which OpenAPI doesn't.
+  Moreover, _Universal Gateway_ aims to use the pipes and filters approach, which OpenAPI doesn't.